-If gluten intolerance has put you in a bit of a food inspiration rut, don’t worry.
-With help from two of our favourite gluten-free foodies, we’ve put together a guide to help prove that cutting out gluten due to intolerance doesn’t mean not eating the foods you love.
+If gluten intolerance has put you in a bit of a rut when it comes to food inspiration, there’s no reason to worry.
+With help from two of our favourite gluten-free foodies, we’ve put together a guide to help prove that cutting out gluten doesn’t have to mean cutting out the foods you love.

-Gluten Free Cuppa Tea
+Gluten Free Tea

 Having food intolerances made me into an explorer.
-I discovered so many new foods I could eat, visited so many restaurants I might not have, created so many new recipes that tasted better than ever, and I felt so much better mentally and physically for listening to my body!”
+I discovered so many new foods I could eat, visited so many restaurants I might not have, created so many new recipes that tasted better than ever and I felt so much better mentally and physically for listening to my body!

-“I believe that in 2015 it’s easier to cope with food intolerances than a decade ago.
+I believe that it’s easier now to cope with food intolerances than it was a decade ago.

-Supermarkets now offer such a wide variety of free from products.
-The free from aisle is forever expanding; gluten free alternatives are all readily available today.
-From gluten free pastas, breads & cereals to cakes, biscuits & breaded chicken.
+Supermarkets now offer such a wide variety of free-from products.
+The free-from aisle is forever expanding; gluten-free products are all readily available today.
+From gluten-free pasta, bread and cereals to cakes, biscuits and breaded chicken.
 There is certainly no chance of going hungry!

-This has made most restaurants pick up their game and increase the options available for those with gluten intolerances.
-Many restaurants now provide a separate gluten free menu or state which common allergens are in each dish.
+This has made most restaurants up their game and increase the options available for those with gluten intolerances.
+Many restaurants now provide a separate gluten-free menu or state which common allergens are in each dish.
 Never be afraid to ask!
-There are even an increasing number of 100% gluten free restaurants & cafes popping up across the country!”
+There is even an increasing number of 100% gluten-free restaurants and cafes popping up across the country!

-In our house we regularly create homemade gluten & dairy free breaded chicken and pizza, to name just a couple!
+In our house, we regularly create homemade gluten- and dairy-free breaded chicken and pizza, to name just a couple!
 It’s simple, healthier and means you certainly don’t have to miss out.
-Food tastes better when you make it yourself!”
+Food tastes better when you make it yourself!

 Gluten Free Dining Guide

-Our next blogger is Alice, who has been documenting her experiences with gluten free restaurants, recipes and ingredients in the UK and beyond over at The Gluten Free Dining Guide for a few years now.
-With this in mind, we asked Alice for some advice on shopping without gluten, and for the top gluten free ingredients to look out for.
+Our next blogger is Alice, who has been documenting her experiences with gluten-free restaurants, recipes and ingredients in the UK and beyond over at The Gluten Free Dining Guide for a few years now.
+With this in mind, we asked Alice for some advice on shopping without gluten and for the top gluten free ingredients to look out for.

-“I’ve followed a gluten-free diet for health reasons for the last eight years, long before it became something most people had heard of.
-Back then it was incredibly difficult to find half-decent gluten-free products and was less affordable than it is now.”
+I’ve followed a gluten-free diet for health reasons for the last eight years, long before it became something most people had heard of.
+Back then it was incredibly difficult to find half-decent gluten-free products and was less affordable than it is now.

-“Over the last couple of years, there’s been a surge in awareness around coeliac disease and gluten intolerance.
+Over the last couple of years, there’s been a surge in awareness around coeliac disease and gluten intolerance.
 As a result, demand for gluten-free products has increased and quality has vastly improved, with exclusively gluten-free brands such as Udis and Genius appearing in most supermarkets.
-I can’t tell you how much easier this has made life!”
+I can’t tell you how much easier this has made life!

-“To help you on your way, here are my top ten can’t-live-without gluten-free products which you’ll pretty much always find in my kitchen:”
+To help you on your way, here are my top 10 can’t-live-without gluten-free products that you’ll pretty much always find in my kitchen:

 - Isabel’s Yorkshire Pudding Mix – hands-down, this makes the best gluten-free Yorkshire puddings (far better than anything I can manage from scratch, anyway).